rajnirala4104/MyFaaltuChije/README.md

 # MyFaaltuChije
-In this repo.. my all the demo or practise programs will store
+In this repo.. my all the demo or practice programs will store here